Happy Birthday Johnny Appleseed

 The exact date of Johnny’s death is disputed, but is believed to have been in 1845.
 At the time he had 1,200 acres of nurseries to his name, which he left to his sister.
 During Prohibition, many of his trees – those that could be used to produce cider – were chopped down by FBI agents.

 Nova, Ohio, is the home of the last known tree planted by Johnny Appleseed.
-Its tart green apples are used for applesauce, cider and baking.
+The original trunk fell in a storm, but two new offshoots have since grown up.
+Its tart green apples are used for applesauce, cider, and baking.
 However, contrary to Chapman’s wishes, it is used to graft new apple trees.

 |FREE printable This Day in History album pages

 Download a PDF of today’s article.